Dieg0407/chromedriver-updater/README.md

   * On linux ✅
 * Obtain the version from chromedriver ✅
 * Compare the version and detect if an update is needed ✅
+* Download chromedriver binary ✅
-* Download and replace the chromedriver binary
+* Extract and replace the existing chromedriver binary
 * Add support for macOS
 * Check if native compilation is possible and if so add it.